Latest News from The Elephant Database:

-Duke Alfred of Edinburgh, located in London, in United Kingdom.
+Duke Alfred of Edinburgh elephants, in London,

 Alfred Ernest Albert, Duke of Saxe-Coburg and Gotha (1844-1900) was the third Duke of Saxe-Coburg and Gotha reigning between 1893 and 1900.
 He was also a member of the British Royal Family, the second son and fourth child of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
 He was created Duke of Edinburgh, Earl of Kent and Earl of Ulster in the peerage of the United Kingdom on 24 May 1866.

 In 1856 it was decided that Prince Alfred, in accordance with his own wishes, should enter the Royal Navy.
 Prince Alfred was promoted lieutenant on 24 February 1863, and captain on 23 February 1866, being then appointed to the command of the frigate HMS Galatea.

 While still in command of the Galatea, the Duke of Edinburgh started from Plymouth on 24 January 1867 for his voyage round the world.
 On 7 June 1867, he left Gibraltar, reached the Cape of Good Hope on 24 July and paid a royal visit to Cape Town on 24 August 1867 after landing at Simons Town a while earlier.
 He landed at Glenelg, South Australia, on 31 October.

 Being the first English prince to visit Australia, the Duke was received with great enthusiasm.
 During his stay of nearly five months he visited Adelaide, Melbourne, Sydney, Brisbane and Tasmania.